SolarCarChallenge/pi-top/README.md

-## Welcome to the Solar Car Challenge
+# Welcome to the Solar Car Challenge

+## Getting Started

-If you are not framiliar with git-hub please see the git-hub intro [here](https://services.github.com/on-demand/intro-to-github/)
+If you are not framiliar with git-hub please see the GitHub intro [here](https://services.github.com/on-demand/intro-to-github/)

+GitHub offers an excellent free student pack with tons of useful products and services [here](https://education.github.com/pack)